cvpaperchallenge/Describing-and-Localizing-Multiple-Change-with-Transformers/README.md

 ---
 ## Dataset
-- Please find the dataset generation code here: [dataset generation directory](https://github.com/cvpaperchallenge/Describing-and-Localizing-Multiple-Change-with-Transformers/tree/main/dataset_generation).
+- Please find the dataset generation code here: [dataset generation](https://github.com/cvpaperchallenge/Describing-and-Localizing-Multiple-Change-with-Transformers/tree/main/dataset_generation).

 ---
 ## Code
-- The code used in the paper can be found at this directory.
+- The code used in the paper can be found here: [code]()
 ---
 ## Citation
 If you find our work helpful, please cite the paper: